Watership Down: Ownership controversy

 On 27 May 2020, the high court in London ruled that Martin Rosen, the director of the 1978 film adaptation, had wrongly claimed that he owned all rights to the book, as well as terminating his contract for rights to the film.
 Rosen had entered into adaptation contracts worth more than $500,000 (£400,000), including licences for an audiobook adaptation and the 2018 television adaptation.

 In his ruling, Judge Richard Hacon ordered Rosen to pay over $100,000 in damages for copyright infringement, unauthorised licence deals, and denying royalty payments to the Adams estate.
 Rosen was also directed to provide a record of all licence agreements involving Watership Down, and pay court costs and the Adams estate's legal fees totalling £28,000.

 Adaptations

 Music

-In the early 1970s Bo Hansson was introduced to the book by his then girlfriend.
-This gave him an idea to a new album in the same style as his Lord of the Rings album.
+In the early 1970s Bo Hansson was introduced to the book by his girlfriend.
+This gave him an idea to create a new album in the same style as his Lord of the Rings album.
 In 1977 he released the all instrumental El-Ahrairah.
 The title was taken directly from the pages of Watership Down, with El-Ahrairah being the name of a trickster, folk-hero/deity rabbit, known as The Prince with a Thousand Enemies.
 In other countries the album was released as Music Inspired by Watership Down.